-- 3 important steps are distinguished by A. Comte in the evolution of a human being. - 1. the theological step: humans cannot explain understandable phenomenon by religion. - 2. the metaphysical step: the appearance of abstract entities. - 3. the step of the positivism. - Phenomenon's are connected to laws.
-(Constant relation between phenomenon's).
+3 important steps are distinguished by A. Comte in the evolution of a human being.

+- 1. The theological step: humans cannot explain understandable phenomenon by religion. - 2.
+The metaphysical step: the appearance of abstract entities. - 3.
+The step of the positivism.

+· Phenomena are connected to laws

+(Constant relation among phenomena).

 In the positivist attitude, science becomes the foundation of the individual and social life.
-The moral conscience is obliged to evolve as quickly as the evolution of the science as consequence of this positivist attitude.
+The moral conscience is obliged to evolve as quickly as the evolution of the science as a consequence of this positivist attitude.
 The result is an ethical revolution.
-Trying to define the actual concept "moral", a possible approach can be in connection with his hereditary nature: the moral conscience is the result of the heritage of the human feelings (example: compassion, devotion).
+Trying to define the actual concept "moral," a possible approach can be in connection with his hereditary nature: the moral conscience is the result of the heritage of the human feelings (example: compassion, devotion).
 Thus the "moral" is the result of the sociobiological evolution we transmit.
 This approach of the terminology "moral" can be confirmed by the inability of the human being to make a final law about human rights.
-It is necessary to consider an evolving bio-ethic, based on the evolution of the nature of the human being. - Where would we situate homeopathy and CAM in this context?
+It is necessary to consider an evolving bio-ethic, based on the evolution of the nature of the human being.

+Where would we place homeopathy and CAM in this context?

 Using the positivist attitude, homeopathy is based on the fact that it is a fully experimental science.
-But homeopathy exceeds this positivist attitude, keeping a c.
-Positivism.
+But homeopathy exceeds this positivist attitude, keeping a "metaphysical" aspect.

-"metaphysical" aspect.
 The homeopathic phenomena are only linked to the natural right.